 Find somebody worse

 In any gathering there are always people who are uncomfortable.
+There are always others who can't overcome shyness.
 They stand on their own, clutching a glass, silent, watching everyone else, waiting for a good time to leave.
 These people are just as shy are you are, and are longing for someone to talk to them.
 So make that someone you.
 If you normally are like that yourself, then challenge yourself to find the most uncomfortable looking person in the room, and go up to them and say ‘Hi, I’m Dave Mason.
 I find these things really difficult, don’t you think?’.

 You don’t need an excuse to introduce yourself, and leaving a hanging question gives them an opening to say something.
 As soon as you are talking freely, then look around for someone to else to open up.
 If you are getting on well then invite your new friend to come with you to meet them, or just say ‘Excuse me, I have go and speak to that person over there.
 Nice meeting you.’